NovikovaOlga/CatFaceFlat/README.md

 ## 🤖 An application for working with neutron networks and not only.

 ## 🚀 Capabilities
-- **The application has created an ML model for recognizing cats, dogs, mice and trees.**
+- ** An ML model has been created in the application for recognizing cats, dogs, mice and trees.**
-- **Face recognition is implemented.**
+- ** Face recognition has been implemented.**
-- **Additionally, a ruler is implemented that allows you to measure the distance from the device to the object and the distance between two points.**
+- **Forecasting of real estate prices is carried out depending on the set parameters.**

 <p>